How to use layers in Illustrator CC 2017

 Transcript

-Now, I shouldn't be-- when I click on Artwork, so that's my active layer, my background layer now is unselectable, so I can go and select all of these guys, move him around without selecting the background, and I guess that is the point I'm using the layers here.
-The other nice thing about it is you can turn that layer off, see that eyeball?
-You can turn all of your background layer on and off, just by clicking the litle eyeball there.
+So I can go and select all of these guys, move 'em around without selecting the background.
+I guess that's the point of using the layers here.
+The other nice thing about it is you can turn that layer off, see the eyeball, you can turn all your background, um, layer on and off just by clicking the little eyeball there.
+Alright my friends.
+That is how to use layers in Illustrator onto the next video.

 • Powered by Marvin